I realize I am always measuring my life in some

 Looking out the window I thought about how the trees

-outside my Gov classroom have
+outside my Gov

 been there for the past